ahoys/logscribe/readme.md

 Not yet released.

 ## Usage
-A typical example of Filescribe usage:
+A typical example of Logscribe usage:
 ```
-import log from 'filescribe';
+import log from 'logscribe';
 log('Hello World');

 OR

-const log = require('filescribe);
+const log = require('logscribe);
 log('Hello World');
 ```
 Here we log `Hello World`.
 The message will automatically have a timestamp attached into it.

 Another useful feature is tagging:
 ```
-import log from 'filescribe';
+import log from 'logscribe';
 log('Hello World', 'My Example Function', false);
 ```
 This time the message will also have a `[My Example Function]` tag, which helps you to understand from where is the log coming from.